European rabbit: Description

 Melanistic rabbits are more common where ground predators are lacking, such as on islands or in large enclosures.

+The skull of the European rabbit displays a significant facial tilt of roughly 45° forward relative to the base of the skull at rest, which supports its means of locomotion being mainly jumping or hopping (saltorial) rather than running (cursorial).

-An adult European rabbit can measure 40 cm in length, and weigh 1.2-2.0 kg.
-The hind foot measures 8.5-10 cm in length, while the ears are 6.5-7.5 cm long from the occiput.
-The European rabbit is smaller than the European hare and mountain hare, and has proportionately shorter legs.
-It does not have the black ear tips of these hares.
+Adult European rabbits typically range from 36 to 38 cm in length and weigh 1.5 to 3 kg.
+The tail is 6.5 to 7 cm long, and the hind foot measures 8 to 8.9 cm in length.
+The ears are 7 to 8 cm long.
+The European rabbit is smaller than the European hare and mountain hare, has proportionately shorter legs and lacks black ear tips.

-Size and weight vary according to food and habitat quality, with rabbits living on light soil with nothing but grass to feed on being noticeably smaller than specimens living on highly cultivated farmlands with plenty of roots and clover.
+Size and weight vary according to food and habitat quality.
+Rabbits living on light soil with nothing but grass to feed on are noticeably smaller than specimens living on highly cultivated farmlands with plenty of roots and clover.
 Pure European rabbits weighing 5 lb and upwards are uncommon, but are occasionally reported.
-One large specimen, caught in February 1890 in Lichfield, was weighed at 6 lb 2 oz.
+One large specimen, caught in February 1890 in Lichfield, England, was weighed at 6 lb 2 oz.
+Within its native range of the Iberian peninsula, the European rabbit is generally smaller than in regions it has been introduced to, weighing from 0.9 to 1.4 kg.
 Unlike the brown hare, the male European rabbit is more heavily built than the female.
-The penis is short, and lacks a baculum and true glans; the testicles, which are located in scrotal sacs to each side of the penis, can be retracted into the abdomen when food is scarce or when sexually inactive.
+The penis is located posterior to the scrotum and lacks a baculum (the penis bone, present in many mammals, but not in rabbits) and true glans.
+The testicles, which are located in scrotal sacs to each side of the penis, can be retracted into the abdomen when food is scarce or when sexually inactive.
 Rudimentary nipples are also present in male rabbits.

 The fur of the European rabbit is made up of soft down hair covered by stiff guard hairs, and is generally greyish-brown, though this is subject to much variation.
 The guard hairs are banded brown and black, or grey, while the nape of the neck and scrotum are reddish.
 The chest patch is brown, while the rest of the underparts are white or grey.
-A white star shape is often present on kits' foreheads, but rarely occurs in adults.
+A white star shape is often present on kittens' foreheads, but rarely occurs in adults.
 The whiskers are long and black, and the feet are fully furred and buff-coloured.
 The tail has a white underside, which becomes prominent when escaping danger.
 This may act as a signal for other rabbits to run.

 Moulting occurs once a year, beginning in March on the face and spreading over the back.
 The underfur is completely replaced by October–November.
-The European rabbit exhibits great variation in colour, from light sandy, to dark grey and completely black.
+The European rabbit exhibits great variation in colour, from white and light sandy to dark grey and completely black.
 Such variation depends largely on the amount of guard hairs relative to regular pelage.
-Melanists are not uncommon in mainland Europe, though albinoes are rare.
+Melanistic rabbits are not uncommon in mainland Europe, though albinos are rare.